 Digitized collection of Spanish-language newspapers printed in the U.S. during the 19th and 20th centuries.
 Includes many titles published bilingually in Spanish and English.

-Index of articles published in popular press magazines from 1890 through 1982.
+Index of articles published in many different popular press magazines from 1890 through 1982.

 Collection of over 7,000 advertisements printed in U.S. and Canadian newspapers and magazines between 1911 and 1955.
 Focus is on radio, television, transportation, beauty and hygiene, and World War II.
 See Emergence of Advertising in America for advertisements from 1850-1920.